ST99999990/level-3-website-design---tanav-/README.md

-commit 21 - finished testing for login page commit 22 - worked on the "integration" page commit 23 - had to add a section to proivde credit to websites that i have taken ideas and content from (with their permission)
+commit 21 - finished testing for login page commit 22 - worked on the "integration" page commit 23 - had to add a section to proivde credit to websites that i have taken ideas and content from (with their permission) commit 24 - worked on Integration page commit 25 - added two different scroll functions howvever didn't see the point in it commit 26 - added a box and the content inside commit 27 - tried to add another one however interfered with the footer commit 28 - removed footer commit 29 - added another box for past year papers commit 30 - started on Differentiation page commit 31 - finished page and added videos from Infinity plus one (with his permission) commit 32 - started on forms commit 33 - finished integrarion form, however found issue with submit button commit 34 - fixed issue and works perfectly now commit 35 - started on other two forms and will test commit 36 - finished webiste going to do one last round of testing before getting feedback and submititng